fediverse-devnet/feditest.org/content/faq/feditest/role-of-ubos.md

 ---
-title: What's the role of UBOS Gears in Feditest?
+title: What's the role of UBOS Gears in FediTest?
 ---

 {{% gl ubosgears %}} has some unique features that are